Are Targeted Data Poisoning Attacks as Effective as We Think?: Metrics for Targeted Data Poisoning Difficulty

-To quantify the variance of attack performance on different test instances, we perform an experiment by applying a state-of-the-art attack called gradient matching \citep{GeipingFHCTMG20}.
-We choose the first 100 test samples (based on target id) in the class ``plane'' of the CIFAR-10 dataset \citep{Krishevsky09} and perform gradient matching to classify them into the nine other (poison) classes (900 attacks in total).
-For each attack, we perform 8 independent trials with different model initialization and report the attack success rate, calculated over the 8 independent runs, as a histogram for all 900 attacks in \Cref{fig:motivation_target_attacks}.
-Our results show a high variance in the distribution of attack success rate, which highlights the necessity of understanding instance-level poisoning difficulty.
-We will show in \Cref{sec:exp} that the choice of the target class also introduces high variance.
+To illustrate the variance of attack performance across test samples, we apply gradient matching \citep{GeipingFHCTMG20} to the first 100 test samples in the class ``plane'' of CIFAR-10 \citep{Krishevsky09}, targeting all nine other poison classes (900 attacks in total).
+For each attack, we perform 8 independent trials with $\epsilon=1\%$ and report the attack success rate as a histogram in \Cref{fig:motivation_target_attacks}.
+We observe that while the average attack ASR is 78.94\%, this masks the fact that a slight majority (58.67\%) is very easy to poison (ASR = 100\%), and that 17.44\% is difficult to poison (ASR < 40\%).
+This variance has practical implications for both sides: from the attacker's perspective, average ASR over random samples obscures which samples are truly hard to compromise; from the defender's perspective, not all samples require equal scrutiny, and identifying the most vulnerable ones enables prioritized, targeted protection.
+We will show in \Cref{sec:exp} that the choice of poison class also introduces significant variance.

-In this section, we introduce novel tools and metrics for understanding and quantifying the difficulty of targeted data poisoning.
-A key strength of our approach is its generality: our tools operate \emph{independently} of specific data poisoning attack implementations and rely solely on \emph{clean-training} dynamics (and the test set we examine).
-This attack-agnostic framework enables defenders to assess vulnerability without requiring knowledge of or access to particular attack methodologies.
-Recall that we denote a clean model as $\wv_c$, which we will frequently use in this section.
+We introduce two levels of metrics for quantifying targeted data poisoning difficulty.
+At the coarse level, \CPA and \XPA (\Cref{sec:cpa}) leverage clean training dynamics to broadly identify easy- and hard-to-poison samples, enabling defenders to prioritize protection and evaluators to select informative worst-case targets.
+At the fine-grained level, poisoning distance $\delta$ and poison budget lower bound $\tau$ (\Cref{sec:delta}) provide poison-class-specific predictions for a given target sample $\xte$.
+A key strength of both levels is that they are computable without executing any actual attacks.